Northwest Wealth Management LLC Has $327,000 Stock Holdings in Walmart Inc. (NYSE:WMT)

-Northwest Wealth Management LLC decreased its holdings in Walmart Inc. (NYSE:WMT) by 4.2% in the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 2,267 shares of the retailer’s stock after selling 100 shares during the quarter.
-Northwest Wealth Management LLC’s holdings in Walmart were worth $327,000 at the end of the most recent reporting period.
+Northwest Wealth Management LLC lowered its position in Walmart Inc. (NYSE:WMT) by 4.2% during the fourth quarter, according to its most recent filing with the SEC.
+The firm owned 2,267 shares of the retailer’s stock after selling 100 shares during the period.
+Northwest Wealth Management LLC’s holdings in Walmart were worth $327,000 as of its most recent filing with the SEC.

-Other institutional investors have also modified their holdings of the company.
-Tortoise Investment Management LLC acquired a new stake in Walmart in the 3rd quarter worth about $28,000.
-Lipe & Dalton bought a new position in Walmart in the 3rd quarter valued at about $31,000.
-Carolina Wealth Advisors LLC increased its holdings in Walmart by 57.6% in the 3rd quarter.
-Carolina Wealth Advisors LLC now owns 260 shares of the retailer’s stock valued at $36,000 after buying an additional 95 shares during the period.
-Paces Ferry Wealth Advisors LLC bought a new position in Walmart in the 3rd quarter valued at about $47,000.
-Finally, JJJ Advisors Inc. increased its holdings in Walmart by 206.4% in the 3rd quarter.
-JJJ Advisors Inc. now owns 337 shares of the retailer’s stock valued at $47,000 after buying an additional 227 shares during the period.
-Institutional investors and hedge funds own 29.34% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Morgan Stanley lifted its position in shares of Walmart by 26.0% in the 3rd quarter.
+Morgan Stanley now owns 12,908,458 shares of the retailer’s stock worth $1,806,021,000 after purchasing an additional 2,662,599 shares during the period.
+Fisher Asset Management LLC lifted its position in shares of Walmart by 2.6% in the 3rd quarter.
+Fisher Asset Management LLC now owns 11,332,253 shares of the retailer’s stock worth $1,585,496,000 after purchasing an additional 289,096 shares during the period.
+Nuveen Asset Management LLC lifted its position in shares of Walmart by 18.1% in the 3rd quarter.
+Nuveen Asset Management LLC now owns 10,516,157 shares of the retailer’s stock worth $1,471,316,000 after purchasing an additional 1,613,467 shares during the period.
+California Public Employees Retirement System lifted its position in shares of Walmart by 1.6% in the 3rd quarter.
+California Public Employees Retirement System now owns 6,486,066 shares of the retailer’s stock worth $907,465,000 after purchasing an additional 101,801 shares during the period.
+Finally, UBS Asset Management Americas Inc. lifted its position in shares of Walmart by 13.6% in the 3rd quarter.
+UBS Asset Management Americas Inc. now owns 6,326,495 shares of the retailer’s stock worth $885,140,000 after purchasing an additional 758,348 shares during the period.
+Hedge funds and other institutional investors own 29.34% of the company’s stock.

-Several equities analysts have commented on the stock.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their target price on shares of Walmart from $155.00 to $172.00 in a report on Wednesday, November 18th.
-Raymond James raised their target price on shares of Walmart from $145.00 to $165.00 and gave the company an “outperform” rating in a report on Wednesday, November 18th.
-Jefferies Financial Group raised their target price on shares of Walmart from $165.00 to $170.00 and gave the company a “buy” rating in a report on Thursday, November 12th.
-Smith Barney Citigroup lifted their price target on shares of Walmart from $155.00 to $172.00 in a report on Wednesday, November 18th.
-Finally, Telsey Advisory Group lifted their price target on shares of Walmart from $155.00 to $160.00 and gave the company an “outperform” rating in a report on Friday, November 13th.
-Three analysts have rated the stock with a sell rating, eight have issued a hold rating and twenty-eight have issued a buy rating to the company.
-The company presently has an average rating of “Buy” and an average price target of $150.28.

 Walmart Company Profile